MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH Takes $2.88 Million Position in BorgWarner Inc. (NYSE:BWA)

-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH purchased a new position in shares of BorgWarner Inc. (NYSE:BWA) during the 1st quarter, according to the company in its most recent filing with the SEC.
-The institutional investor purchased 62,024 shares of the auto parts company’s stock, valued at approximately $2,875,000.
+MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH purchased a new stake in BorgWarner Inc. (NYSE:BWA) during the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm purchased 62,024 shares of the auto parts company’s stock, valued at approximately $2,875,000.

-In other news, VP Volker Weng sold 2,973 shares of the firm’s stock in a transaction dated Friday, March 5th.
-The shares were sold at an average price of $46.91, for a total transaction of $139,463.43.
-Company insiders own 0.51% of the company’s stock.

-BorgWarner (NYSE:BWA) last announced its quarterly earnings data on Wednesday, February 10th.
-The auto parts company reported $1.18 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.88 by $0.30.
-BorgWarner had a return on equity of 11.48% and a net margin of 4.11%.
-The company had revenue of $3.93 billion during the quarter, compared to analysts’ expectations of $3.62 billion.
-On average, equities research analysts forecast that BorgWarner Inc. will post 2.39 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Monday, March 15th.
-Shareholders of record on Monday, March 1st were given a dividend of $0.17 per share.
-This represents a $0.68 annualized dividend and a yield of 1.37%.
+The company also recently announced a quarterly dividend, which was paid on Monday, March 15th.
+Investors of record on Monday, March 1st were given a $0.17 dividend.
+This represents a $0.68 dividend on an annualized basis and a yield of 1.37%.
 The ex-dividend date was Friday, February 26th.
-BorgWarner’s dividend payout ratio (DPR) is currently 16.46%.
+BorgWarner’s dividend payout ratio is presently 16.46%.

 BorgWarner, Inc engages in the provision of technology solutions for combustion, hybrid and electric vehicles.
 It operates through the following segments: Air Management, e-Propulsion & Drivetrain, Fuel Injection, and Aftermarket.
 The Air Management segment develops and manufactures products to improve fuel economy, reduce emissions and enhance performance.